 The tendency to search for and focus on preconceived opinions (and judgement)

-Awareness of bias is key to ensure that a) hiring is unbiased, and b) the general office culture and environment is inclusive and open to diversity.
+Awareness of bias is key to ensuring that a) hiring is unbiased, and b) the general office culture and environment is inclusive and open to diversity.

 Educating employees on racism, diversity, inclusion, and unconscious bias can prevent and target bias in the workplace.